November 22, 2017

 8 According to her Captain at the time, Iowa managed to get within gun range of the blue fleet without being detected while operating as part of the "orange" force, although I don't have independent confirmation of this.

-9 Apparently, in the early days, the drones were on loan from Israel, which meant that every time one was lost, there was a minor diplomatic flap.
+9 According to rumor, in the early days, the drones were on loan from Israel, which meant that every time one was lost, there was a minor diplomatic flap.

 10 Fighting communism in Latin America was a major plank of Reagan's foreign policy, so there was a lot of US military engagement in the region.
 This is a task the Iowas excelled at, as they were big and impressive, but cheaper to operate and in lower demand than aircraft carriers.